NicholasRabbit/Operating-Systems/6.S081/Notes of Labs.md

 - Add the program to `UPROGS` in Makefile.
 - User programs on xv6 have a limited set of library    functions available to them.
 You can see the list in    `user/user.h`; the source (other than for system calls)    is in `user/ulib.c`, `user/printf.c`,    and `user/umalloc.c`.

-(1) It asks us to create a pair of pipes, namely two pipes to communicate between a parent process and its child.
-One is used for a parent to write and its child to read and the other is used for the child to write bach the byte and the parent to read.
+(1) It asks us to create a pair of pipes, namely two pipes to communicate between a parent process and its child process.
+One is used for a parent to write and its child to read and the other is used for the child to write back the byte and the parent to read.
 We can refer to `pipe2.c` in the examples of Lecture 1 to know how to implement pipes connecting two process.

 (2) Don't forget to write `wait(0)` in the parent process to wait for its child to input a byte to a pipe and to `exit(0)`.
 Or the parent will execute the `if(...)` statement simultaneously when it child hasn't written any bytes into a pipe yet.